-On this page you’ll find answers to some of the most common technical questions concerning the Basler blaze Camera.
+Here you’ll find answers to the most common technical questions concerning time-of-flight cameras.

 1. What is Time of Flight?

-Time of Flight is a method for distance measurement.
-The time it takes for light to travel from the light source to the object then return to the sensor is measured and calculated into a distance.
+Time of Flight is a method for distance measurement--the time it takes for light to travel from the light source to the object then return to the sensor is measured and used to calculate a distance.

-2. How accurate is the measurement of the Basler blaze camera?
+2. How accurate is the measurement of a ToF camera?

-The Basler blaze camera is accurate to a few millimeters, depending on the scene.
-The user’s manual contains a graphic with detailed accuracy measurement data.
+ToF cameras are accurate to a few millimeters, depending on the situation.
+Basler’s user manual contains a graphic with detailed accuracy measurement data.

 3. What resolution does the Basler blaze camera offer?